SimonPadbury/baselayer-3/_src/typography.md

 ### Link utilities

-Then there are the following two classes that apply to links, that may be handy in some situations:
+For accessability, links _within the main content area_ usually have underlines as a visual cue.
+In other locations such as navigation menus, the unlerline may not be necessary.

 * <a class="t-underline-none" href="">This link has no underline</a> — `t-underline-none`
 * <a class="t-underline-hover-only" href="">This link has no underline unless hovered</a> — `t-underline-hover-only`

-When you remove the underline completely, you will want to add back affordance e.g. by changing the text or background color on hover.

-The browser default, and the best practice for accessability, is to have links indicated by an underline (and the browser default color of links is blue).
-But in the context of menus it is permissible to deviate from the best practice, provided there are other visual and non-visual indicators.
-This is the reason why we should use [semantic HTML](https://www.codecademy.com/resources/blog/semantic-html/) tags on menus, and and why we should place navigation menus in their expected locations (in sitewide menu-bars, sidebars, and footers).
+It needs to be visually obvious that a link is a link.
+Therefore the browser default, and the best practice for accessability, is to have links indicated by an underline (and the browser default color of links is usually blue).
+However, in the context of menus it is permissible to deviate from the best practice; but you will want to add in other visual indicators.

+It is also best practice for accessibility and SEO reasons to use [semantic HTML](https://www.codecademy.com/resources/blog/semantic-html/) tags on menus, and and why we should place navigation menus in their expected locations: in sitewide menu-bars, sidebars, and footers.

+Within the main content area, if you remove the link underline, you will want to add another visual cue e.g. by changing the background color on hover (as is done in “links styled as buttons”).

 ### Panel links